Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: Local twist operators

-We introduce an alternative indicator of topology in inversion-symmetric chains at nonzero temperature by defining two local density operators acting on sites within a single unit cell and on adjacent sites across a unit cell boundary.
-This choice is guided by the fact that the topological phase of the SSH model is characterized by a quantized shift in the spatial localization of electronic charge.
+We introduce an alternative indicator of topology in inversion-symmetric chains at nonzero temperature by defining two local twist operators acting on sites within a single unit cell and on adjacent sites across a unit cell boundary.
+Unlike the ensemble geometric phase, which is defined from a global many-body twist operator, the local twist operators are motivated by the quantized shift in the spatial localization of electronic charge that distinguishes the topological phases of the SSH model.
 Due to inversion symmetry, the electronic charge localizes either on atomic sites or on the bonds between them.
-This means that the electric polarisation, $P^{(\pm)}_{\rm{el}}$, is quantised in terms of the Zak phase: $P^{(\pm)}_{\rm{el}}=e\varphi_{\rm{Zak}}^{\pm}/(2\pi)$, where $e$ is the electric charge~\cite{King-Smith1993,Vanderbilt1993}.
+Accordingly, the electric polarisation, $P^{(\pm)}_{\rm{el}}$, is quantized in terms of the Zak phase: $P^{(\pm)}_{\rm{el}}=e\varphi_{\rm{Zak}}^{\pm}/(2\pi)$, where $e$ is the electric charge~\cite{King-Smith1993,Vanderbilt1993}.
 In real space, the polarization is described in terms of Wannier functions constructed from Bloch states via Fourier transformation.
 The center of a Wannier function associated with a filled band $n$---the Wannier center $x_n = \langle w_n | \hat{x} | w_n \rangle$---specifies the real-space position of the corresponding electronic state~\cite{Wannier1937}.
 This position is proportional to the Zak phase (up to a lattice constant), and the electric polarization corresponds to the average position of these centers: $P_{\text{el}} = -e \sum_{\text{occ}} x_n$, where the sum runs over occupied bands~\cite{King-Smith1993,Vanderbilt1993}.
 In the trivial phase, dominated by intracell hopping, the Wannier centers lie on the atomic sites and the polarization vanishes.
 In the topological phase, dominated by intercell hopping, the centers shift by half a unit cell onto the bonds, yielding $P_{\rm{el}}=e/2$.

 To capture the difference in the charge localisation between the two topological phases, we define the two operators

 which acts on the two sites of unit cell $j$, and